WalletScrutiny/WalletScrutinyCom/_iphone/com.huobi.appStoreHuobiSystem.md

 redirect_from:

 ---
-**Note:** It's a Korean app and may not have an English translation.
-To add to that, there seems to be two official websites: [huobiwallet.com](https://www.huobiwallet.com/) and [hb.co.kr](https://www.hb.co.kr/)

 Neither on Google Play nor on their website can we find a claim of a non-custodial part to this app.
 We assume it is a purely custodial interface to